The name of this organization shall be Physics Student Union, abbreviated PhySU.

 2.6.2.
 First Year Representative election

-The First Year Representative election is held at the beginning of the Fall term of each academic year to elect the First Year Representatives for PHY131/2 and PHY151/2 courses.
+The First Year Representative elections are held at the beginning of the Fall term of each academic year to elect the First Year Representatives for PHY131/2 and PHY151/2 courses.

 2.6.3.
 Supplementary election